cjglo/simpleHttpServer/README.md

 # simpleHttpServer
-An Http server implemented in C++ for practice in systems programming.
+An Http server implemented in C for practice in systems programming.

 ## NOTE: